 Epidemiology including risk factors and primary prevention

 Although there is no known published data on the overall incidence and prevalence of all anteromedial hip disorders in the general population, there is, however, data regarding athletes and sports related hip pain.
-Studies have shown that groin related injuries in sports with rapid directional changes, kicking, and twisting, such as in ice hockey, soccer, and rugby, account for 5-18 % of injuries.4,5,62,65 Position played also plays a role in the type of injury that may occur.
-For example, ice hockey goaltenders may be more prone to intraarticular hip injuries than other positions.
-66e specifically, labral injuries have been reported in these aforementioned sports and also in golfers, rowers, dancers, karate practitioners, basketball, and baseball players.4-8 According to Epstein et al’s 2012 retrospective study of NHL players, the “cumulative incidence rate of [both hip and groin injuries was] 19.87 injuries per 100 players per year.9,10 In Feeley et al’s 2008 study of the NFL from 1997 to 2006, muscle strains (most common hip flexor), hip contusions, and intra-articular injuries (labral tears, fractures, and dislocations/subluxations) made up 59, 33, and 5% of all NFL injuries, respectively.
-Although representing only 5% of all injuries, intra-articular hip injuries accounted for the most time lost.4 All of these sports are prone to these type of injuries given the high mechanical stresses and loads placed on the joint, combined with motions such as cutting and extremes of hip flexion and internal rotation.2-4,11
+Studies have shown that groin related injuries in sports with rapid directional changes, kicking, and twisting, such as in ice hockey, soccer, and rugby, account for 5-18 % of injuries.4,5,62,65 Position played also factors into the type of injury that may occur.
+For example, ice hockey goaltenders may be more prone to intra-articular hip injuries than other positions.
+66 Labral injuries in particular have been reported in the aforementioned sports as well as golfers, rowers, dancers, karate practitioners, basketball, and baseball players.4-8 According to Epstein et al, 2012 retrospective study of NHL players, the cumulative incidence rate of [both hip and groin injuries was] 19.87 injuries per 100 players per year.9,10 In Feeley et al, 2008 study of the NFL from 1997 to 2006, muscle strains (most commonly the hip flexor), hip contusions, and intra-articular injuries (labral tears, fractures, and dislocations/subluxations) made up 59, 33, and 5% of all NFL injuries, respectively.
+Although representing only 5% of all injuries, intra-articular hip injuries accounted for the most time lost.4 Athletes are predisposed to these types of injuries because of the high mechanical stresses and loads placed on the hip joint, combined with rapid motions such as cutting and extremes of hip flexion and internal rotation.2-4,11

-In regards to Cam impingement, there is data to suggest that cutting sports (soccer, basketball, hockey), particularly during the growth years, may lead to increased Cam type deformities and impingment.5,12-14 With studies showing up to 68% of Cam type deformity in young male athletes.68Thus, it is important that younger pre-adolescent athletes participating in sports such as soccer or basketball be educated on avoiding extreme flexion, deep squats, and lunges to prevent the development of such femoroacetabular abnormalities at the time of skeletal maturity.
-5,12-14 For young athletes participating in sports such as baseball, other recommendations to prevent these abnormalities include rotating playing positions on the field.
+Regarding FAI, there are two subtypes, CAM and Pincer, which correlate with femoral head-neck junction and acetabular head abnormalities, respectively, and can occur independently or together.
+There is data to suggest that participation in sports with cutting motions (e.g.: soccer, basketball, hockey), particularly during the growth years, may lead to increased CAM type deformities and consequently impingement.5,12-14 With studies showing up to 68% of CAM type deformity in young male athletes,it is important that young pre-adolescent athletes participating in sports such as soccer or basketball be educated on avoiding extreme flexion, deep squats, and lunges to prevent the development of such femoroacetabular abnormalities at the time of skeletal maturity.5,12-14, 68 For young athletes participating in sports such as baseball, other recommendations to prevent these abnormalities include rotating playing positions on the field.
+Additionally, males tend to have larger alpha angles, larger CAM deformities in males, and more severe chondral damage.92

 Risk factors for the most common anteromedial hip disorders are listed below:

-- Intra-articular hip osteoarthritis: include FAI, obesity, and advancing age15,16
+- Intra-articular hip osteoarthritis: FAI, obesity, and advancing age.15,16

-- Stress reaction or stress fractures: include tobacco or alcohol use, osteopenia/osteoporosis, female athlete triad, female military recruits, endurance sports such as track and field, skaters 31,32
+- Stress reaction or stress fractures: tobacco or alcohol use, osteopenia/osteoporosis, female athlete triad (disordered eating, amenorrhea and osteoporosis), female military recruits, and endurance sports such as track and field, or skaters.31,32

-- FAI: labral tear, developmental hip dysplasia, age, cutting sports (basketball, soccer, football); young, active males-cam lesions, middle age females-pincer lesions17-20
+- FAI: labral tear, developmental hip dysplasia, age, cutting sports (basketball, soccer, football); young, active males and larger alpha angles (CAM morphology), middle-aged females (Pincer morphology).17-20

-- Athletic pubalgia or Core muscle injury: increased among football, hockey, soccer, and tennis players2,21,22
+- Athletic pubalgia or core muscle injury: football, hockey, soccer, and tennis players2,21,22

-- Iliopsoas impingement and coxa saltans (also known as internal snapping syndrome): increased among ballet dancers and patients with rheumatoid arthritis2,7,23
+- Iliopsoas impingement and coxa saltans (also known as snapping hip syndrome): ballet dancers (repetitive extreme ROM) and patients with rheumatoid arthritis.2,7,23

 Different mechanisms will be outlined for the most common diagnoses seen:

-- FAI (osteochondral layer): anatomical abnormality at the femoral head neck junction or acetabular rim with range of motion of the hip leads to impingement.
+- FAI (osteochondral layer): anatomical abnormality at the femoral head neck junction or acetabular rim with resultant abnormal contact causing reduced range of motion of the hip and leading to impingement.
+The two subtypes are outlined below.

-–Pincer type impingement is caused by overcoverage of the acetabulum over the femoral head.
-Repeated contact leads to circumferential cartilage damage, but also posteroinferior labral degeneration (from contra-coup mechanism) and acetabular deepening.18,19,24-26
+- Pincer type impingement is caused by over-coverage of the acetabulum over the femoral head.
+Repeated contact leads to circumferential cartilage damage, posteroinferior labral degeneration (from contra-coup mechanism), and acetabular deepening.18,19,24-26

-- Labral tears (inert layer): According to one model from McCarthy et al., labral damage results from repeated impingement due to FAI and/or stress on the joint from developmental hip dysplasia at extreme ranges of motion.
+- Labral tears (inert layer): may be traumatic, degenerative, or result from repeated impingement such as in FAI or developmental hip dysplasia.
 Articular cartilage damage is part of and contributes to this process if delamination of the articular cartilage occurs.27-30

 - Rectus femoris or iliopsoas tendinopathy (contractile layer): results from improper training, repetitive loading, or trauma.2,3,23